 Ensure that encryption methods are not “homegrown”.
 Use industry defined standards when encrypting data.
 Also, it’s important to know your (potential) buyer.
 Common standards like RSA and AES are frequently accepted.
 Some encryption libraries require initialization with a securely seeded random number generator, be sure to read the docs or code for your uuid library to determine if you are responsible for seeding.

 Require that all code is reviewed by a separate person than the author.
 This will help eliminate rogue actors from introducing intentional or unintentional security bugs into your system.

-Read the OWASP Top 10 Vulnerabilities, near the bottom of that page, labeled A1-A10, and think about how someone could use these vulnerabilities to gain access to your system, databases or network
+Read the OWASP Top 10 Vulnerabilities and think about how someone could use each of the top ten vulnerabilities to gain access to your system, databases or network

 Continuous Threat Modeling

 Identify and document your trust boundaries and threat models in your system early.
 Continue to update these docs as your system evolves.
 Knowing where the trust boundaries are and where the biggest threat could come from will help you prioritize solutions.

 Many applications require that users sign up and will have to store passwords to allow the user to log in again.
 You will have to be able to explain the following features around password security: